American Pharoah

 At the conclusion of his 2015 racing year, American Pharoah was retired to stud, per the agreement between Zayat and Ashford.
+He stands at stud at Ashford Stud in Kentucky.

 Background

-American Pharoah is a bay colt with a faint star on his forehead and no other white markings.
+American Pharoah is a bay stallion with a faint star on his forehead and no other white markings.
 He is from the second crop of foals sired by Pioneerof the Nile, who finished second in the 2009 Kentucky Derby.
 The stallion's first crop included Holy Bull Stakes winner Cairo Prince, and Social Inclusion, who finished third in the 2014 Preakness Stakes.
 American Pharoah's dam, Littleprincessemma, was purchased by Zayat in 2007 for $250,000.
 She raced but did not win either of her two starts in 2008.
 American Pharoah was her second foal, following allowance race winner Xixixi.
 Since his birth, she had produced two more full siblings to American Pharoah: a filly born in 2014, and a colt, foaled in 2015 after she sold—in foal to Pioneerof the Nile—in November 2014 for $2.1 million.